sodicksonlab/TGVN/README.md

 # Project Repository

 This repository contains code and scripts for training and validating TGVNs to replicate https://arxiv.org/abs/2501.03021.
 Below is an overview of the files and their purposes.
-As the repository was built on fastMRI, the requirements can be found on https://github.com/facebookresearch/fastMRI.
+The repo was built on the fastMRI repo, which is accessible at `https://github.com/facebookresearch/fastMRI`.
 While this codebase utilizes PyTorch, any wrapper can be integrated easily.

+For convenience, a devcontainer that supports CUDA acceleration was added.
+ROCm acceleration can be achieved by making minimal changes to the Dockerfile.
+The repo follows the standard layout, so the package can be installed with `pip install -e .` from the repo root.

 The M4Raw dataset contains multiple repetitions.
 We used the undersampled first repetition as input and the averaged RSS images (averaged over the repetition dimension) as the ground truth, which required only minimal HDF5 file manipulation.
 For example, if `file_T101.h5`, `file_T102.h5`, `file_T103.h5` contain data from three repetitions for a given patient, we retained the k-space from `file_T101.h5` and computed the ground truth by averaging the RSS images.
 The resulting file was saved as `file_T1.h5`.